casper-network/docs-archive/implementation/serialization-standard.rst

 -  a collection of named keys
 -  a protocol version

 The wasm module must contain a function named ``call`` which takes no arguments and returns no values.
 This is the main entry point into the contract.
-Moreover, the module may import any of the functions supported by the Casper runtime;
-a list of all supported functions can be found in :ref:`Appendix A
+Moreover, the module may import any of the functions supported by the Casper runtime; a list of all supported functions can be found in :ref:`Appendix A <appendix-a>`.
-<appendix-a>`.

 Note: though the ``call`` function signature has no arguments and no return value, within the ``call`` function body the ``get_named_arg`` runtime function can be used to accept arguments (by ordinal), and the ``ret`` runtime function can be used to return a single ``CLValue`` to the caller.

-The named keys are used to give human-readable names to keys in the global state , which are important to the contract.
+The named keys are used to give human-readable names to keys in the global state, which are essential to the contract.
 For example, the hash key of another contract it frequently calls may be stored under a meaningful name.
-It is also used to store the ``URef``\ s, which are known to the contract (see below section on Permissions for details).
+It is also used to store the ``URef``\ s, which are known to the contract (see the section on Permissions for details).

-The protocol version says which version of the Casper protocol this contract was compiled to be compatible with.
-Contracts that are not compatible with the active major protocol version will not be executed by any node in the Casper network.
+Each contract specifies the Casper protocol version with which the contract should be compatible.
+Any node in the Casper network will not execute contracts that are not compatible with the active major protocol version.